 Domestic climate policies are primarily intended to reduce domestic emissions, and typically only accounted for that way.
 Often these policies, however, produce larger effects beyond national borders.

 One such example is that of Norway’s electric vehicle (EV) policy.
 The knock-on effect of that policy contributes to emission reductions outside Norway exceeding those domestically by a factor of more than five.
-DNV GL’s estimates show that without the Norwegian EV policy, global CO2 emissions over the period 2010–2050 would have been close to 400 million tonnes higher.
+DNV’s estimates show that without the Norwegian EV policy, global CO2 emissions over the period 2010–2050 would have been close to 400 million tonnes higher.

 Effective EV policy